microsoft/BotFramework-Composer/docs/tutorial/bot-tutorial-luis.md

    ![](../media/tutorial-weatherbot/07/luis-with-lu-content.png)

-3. Once you have done this, you need to re-configure the various `Handle an intent` triggers within that dialog.
+3. Once you have done this, you need to re-configure the various `Intent` triggers within that dialog.
 4. Click on `weather` trigger in the left navigation and choose `Weather` from the intent drop down

-   Update the title of the trigger to `Weather` instead of `Handle an intent`
+   Update the title of the trigger to `Weather` instead of `Intent`

    ![](../media/tutorial-weatherbot/07/weather-intent-selection.png)

 5. Click on `cancel` trigger in the left navigation and choose `Cancel` from the intent drop down

-   Update the title of the trigger to `Cancel` instead of `Handle an intent`
+   Update the title of the trigger to `Cancel` instead of `Intent`

 6. Given we are using LUIS which is a machine learning based intent classifier, we want to avoid low confidence results.
 To do this,